keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 that checks for literal division by zero.

 Let's write it using primitive recursion first.
-We'll use the result monad to recursively compose our pass.
+We'll use the result monad to compose our pass recursively.
 Normally you would use a library like [Base.Result][Result] for that, but let's spell it out here: